 - You must document substantive discussions (i.e. when a classmate’s advice helped you with a difficult concept)

-- You may not provide a classmate with actual code or with step-by-step instructions
+- You may not provide a classmate with actual code or with step-by-step instructions (outside of group projects)

 In short: you should think of most assignments in this class as assessments and as such, complete them independently - unless otherwise told.